We’re Here to Help

 A: All job postings and their statuses are outlined on our career page to keep you up to date on your application.

 Q: How can I see if a job has been filled?

 A: In general, jobs that appear on this site are open and active.
 If you don’t find a position that was previously shown on the site, then it is filled or is no longer available.

 Q: What can I expect from the interview process?

 A: The interview process is one of our best opportunities to get to know you, and for you to get to know us and our business.
 In most cases, candidates will meet with an interview panel consisting of a Human Resources representative, the hiring manager, and a subject matter expert.

-You’ll be asked questions about your academic achievements, qualifications and work experiences, and you’ll have a chance to ask some questions of us.
+You’ll be asked questions about your academic achievements, qualifications, and work experiences, and you’ll have a chance to ask some questions of us.
 It will be most helpful for you to know about Apex Utilities.
 You should also have a good sense of what value you think you may bring to our business and be prepared to offer examples of your past achievements or successes.

 Q: Help!
 I am having trouble applying.

 A: For more information, please refer to the How To Apply Guide for step-by-step instructions on how to apply.
-If you are still having technical issues applying, please contact us.

 Q: I am having issues with my password.